iLVL-Key/FFXI/addons/Bars/readme.md

 ## Changelog

+Version 4.10.2
+- Fixed (I hope) parts of the Chat bar UI occasionally loading all in the top left corner of the screen.
+- Fixed an issue where the Scroll Bar and Handle would occasionally get stuck displaying in the Chat window.

 Version 4.10.1
 - Fixed issues with Signet not being tracked properly for the new `show_base_conq_pt_per_hour` option.
 - Fixed an issue with the `show_battle_target_by_default` option where a dead target would occasionally get stuck displaying on screen.
 This feature no longer uses Windower's `get_mob_by_target('bt')` and instead pulls from the Aggro List table.